jlcorcuera/unipi-dsmt-2022-2023/lab_08/README.md

 2. Open a terminal and move to the ${GLASSFISH_HOME}/bin directory.
 3. Run the following: `chmod +x *`
 4. In the same location, run the following command: `./as-admin start-domain`
+5. Moreover, for stopping it run the following command: `./as-admin stop-domain`

 ## Exercise 02: Deploying a Web App on Glassfish